eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 The property `name` is of type `string` because the terminal rule `ID` is linked to the built-in type `string`, and the property `count` is of type `number` because the terminal rule `INT` is linked to the built-in type `number`.

 ### Data type rules
-Data type rules are similar to terminal rules in the sense that they determine the type of properties in AST types inferred from a parser rules.
+Data type rules are similar to terminal rules in the sense that they determine the type of properties in AST types inferred from parser rules.
 However, they lead to the creation of type aliases for built-in types in the AST:
 ```
 QualifiedName returns string: ID '.'
 ID;